haustin71/Robel-And-Holden-PID-Project/README.md

 # Reflection
-Overall, we think taht this project went very well because we ended up finishing it.
+Overall, we think that this project went very well because we ended up finishing it.
 Our last project wasn't finished because we didn't manage our time.
-We learned from our mistakes that we made on the last project
+We learned from our mistakes that we made on the last project.
+Unfortunately, we had finished code that worked but we couldn't tune it to get the robot to actually follow a line.
+The robot is fully finished with it working it's just that the hardest part was getting the 4 IR sensors to detect the line.